 A Night Like This

-But that’s not going to stop the young earl from falling in love.
-And when he spies a mysterious woman at his family’s annual musicale, he vows to pursue her, even if that means spending his days with a ten-year-old who thinks she’s a unicorn.
+But that’s not going to stop Daniel Smythe-Smith from falling in love.
+And when the young earl spies a mysterious woman at his family’s annual musicale, he vows to pursue her, even if that means spending his days with a ten-year-old who thinks she’s a unicorn.
 But Daniel has an enemy, one who has vowed to see him dead.
 And when Anne is thrown into peril, he will stop at nothing to ensure their happy ending…

 Inside the Story